Study suggests breast cancer is clutch of 10 diseases

 Samuel Aparicio, who co-led the study with the team in Vancouver, described the reclassification into 10 subtypes as a new “molecular map” of breast cancer which he said pointed to the potential development of new medicines.

-The scientists said the next step would be to find out how specific molecular patterns make tumors grow, and to seek out the faults that might respond to new drugs in the future.
+The scientists said the next step would be to find out how specific molecular patterns make tumours grow, and to seek out the faults that might respond to new drugs in the future.